iXedium/satisfactory-playground/docs/REFACTORING.md

 - **Enhanced Discovery**: Improved feature discoverability through the dashboard.
 - **User Efficiency**: Streamlined workflows with recent items and quick access features.

 The cross-component integration has successfully unified the previously separate components into a cohesive application, providing a seamless user experience across all features while maintaining the modular architecture established in earlier phases.

+## Final Polish and Bug Fixes

+The Final Polish and Bug Fixes phase focused on enhancing the application's robustness, accessibility, and user experience across all components.

+### Key Components

+#### Error Handling
+- **ErrorBoundary**: A comprehensive error boundary component that gracefully handles rendering errors with clear error messages and recovery options.
+- **Standardized Error UI**: Consistent error messages and recovery actions across components.

+#### Accessibility Features
+- **AccessibilityProvider**: A provider component for accessibility features including keyboard shortcuts, focus mode, and high contrast mode.
+- **SkipToContent**: A component that allows keyboard users to bypass navigation and jump directly to main content.
+- **Keyboard Navigation**: Enhanced keyboard navigation support across all components.
+- **Screen Reader Support**: Improved ARIA attributes and screen reader announcements.

+#### Loading States
+- **LoadingSpinner**: A reusable loading spinner component with customizable appearance and messaging.
+- **Consistent Loading UI**: Standardized loading states across all components.

+### Implementation Details

+- **Error Management**: Implemented React error boundaries for graceful error handling with clear recovery paths.
+- **Keyboard Shortcuts**: Added a keyboard shortcut system with customizable bindings and a help dialog.
+- **High Contrast Mode**: Created a high-contrast theme option for users with visual impairments.
+- **Focus Mode**: Implemented a focus mode that reduces visual noise and highlights the active element.
+- **Reduced Motion Support**: Added support for the prefers-reduced-motion media query.
+- **Loading States**: Created consistent, accessible loading indicators with appropriate ARIA roles.

+### Benefits

+- **Robustness**: Application gracefully handles unexpected errors without crashing.
+- **Accessibility**: Improved usability for users with disabilities through WCAG compliance.
+- **User Experience**: Enhanced feedback during loading and error states.
+- **Keyboard Navigation**: Better support for keyboard-only users.
+- **Assistive Technology**: Improved compatibility with screen readers and other assistive technologies.

+This phase represents the final step in our refactoring project, ensuring that the application is not only well-structured and maintainable but also robust, accessible, and user-friendly for all users.